 - Penetration injuries: An object entering the skull can damage key sections of the brain, sometimes irreparably.
 Gunshot wounds are a common form of brain penetration injuries.

 - Contusions: More severe than a concussion, these injuries stemming from a blow to the head result in bleeding in the brain.

 - Diffuse axonal injury: These injuries result from tearing of the brain tissue, and can often stem from serious motorcycle, car, or bicycle accident injuries.

 Traumatic brain injuries can bring behavioral changes in victims, as well as changes in short-term memory capabilities and victims’ attention span.
 Traumatic brain injury victims may suffer from slurred speech and be unable to use higher-level thinking and problem-solving abilities they once took for granted.
 Rehabilitation to regain full mental functioning and physical capabilities can be extensive, and more severe brain injury victims may require in-home care for a time.

 Experienced Legal Representation for Hudson Valley Brain Injury Cases

 If you or a loved one have experienced a brain injury in New York, ensure that you have the resources needed to provide every opportunity for the victim to return to full health and ability.
-Our lawyers have the negotiating abilities you need to reach an agreement with insurers that compensates you fully, and the courtroom skills to bring your case through trial when needed.
-Contact Rusk, Wadlin, Heppner & Martuscello today for a free consultation on your traumatic brain injury claim, at 845-331-4100 in Kingston or 845-236-4411 in Marlboro.
+Our traumatic brain injury lawyers have the negotiating abilities you need to reach an agreement with insurers that compensates you fully, and the courtroom skills to bring your case through trial when needed.
+Contact Rusk, Wadlin, Heppner & Martuscello today for a free consultation on your traumatic brain injury claim, at 845-331-4100 or 845-236-4411 in Marlboro.